Are you interested in culture?

 An employee can use Kaikukortti for communities to get a free entrance ticket for him/herself when he/she organises a small group visit for one or more clients with Kaikukortti.
 Kaikukortti for communities cannot be used for Arbis’s courses.
 If you are interested in going to an event with a small group or an employee, you should ask if an employee of a community distributing Kaikukortti would like to attend the cultural event with you.

 Voluntary Culture Companions

-If you want company or support for a cultural visit, you can ask a voluntary culture companion to join you.
-Culture Companion activities are maintained by the City of Espoo’s Cultural Unit.
-More information about voluntary culture companions: Espoo Culture Companion Coordinator tel.
-050 381 4033 or firstname.lastname@example.org, www.espoo.fi/kulttuurikaveri
+Would you like some company or support for a cultural visit?
+You can ask a volunteer culture companion to go with you.
+More information: www.espoo.fi/kulttuurikaveri or Espoo Culture Companion Coordinator, tel.
+050 381 4033, firstname.lastname@example.org.

 The aim of Kaikukortti is to improve the opportunities of people who are financially hard pressed to enjoy art and culture.
 More information about Kaikukortti nationwide: www.kulttuuriakaikille.fi/kaikukortti

 Kaikukortti card gives entrance to the Finnish National Gallery’s museums

 The Finnish National Gallery invites all holders of a Kaikukortti card to visit its museums for free during the rest of 2017.
 The museums included are Kiasma